Transcript of Video Titled “Massage Chair Industry Update – March 13, 2020”

 [SCREEN TEXT: Please “Thumbs Up” Like This Video!!]

-Alan: But anyway, I’m Dr. Alan Weidner from ‘Massage-Chair-Relief.com,’ if you found this video helpful, please feel free to thumbs up ‘Like’ us on our YouTube channel, and of course, spread the word about massage chairs, if you don’t mind, through your Twitter, LinkedIn, Google Plus, Facebook accounts.
-We appreciate you helping us spread the word.
-I hope you have a fantastic day, and I will see you again in two weeks.
+Alan: And if you found the video helpful, please feel free to thumbs up ‘Like’ us on our YouTube channel, and of course, help us spread the word about massage chairs by telling your family and friends about this video, or any other video that we carry, that help you teach others about the wonderful benefits of massage chairs.
+Well, I’m Dr. Alan Weidner from ‘Massage-Chair-Relief.com,’ and I will see you again in two weeks.
 Bye bye.

 Click on the following link to watch this Massage Chair Industry Update on our YouTube channel.